Nav-0-afk/Battery-Efficient-Energy-Recognition-using-ML/README.md

 ### Dataset Requirement
 This project requires the [UCI HAR Dataset](https://archive.ics.uci.edu/dataset/240/human+activity+recognition+using+smartphones).
-Download and extract the zip file into a folder named `dataset/UCI HAR Dataset/` in the root directory before running the pre-processing scripts.
+Download and extract the zip file into a folder named `dataset/` in the root directory before running the pre-processing scripts.

 ---